0330 822 0505

 The type and age of the property

-The build quality of timber-frame properties can vary quite considerably, making this an important factor for lenders.
-According to the Timber Research and Development Association (TRADA), the vast majority of timber-frame properties in the UK were built after 1945.
+The build quality of timber-frame properties can vary considerably, making this an important factor for lenders.
+Timber Development UK says most timber-frame properties in the UK were built after 1945.

-The build year can be hugely important to the mortgageability of the property, as there are distinct periods of time where the least reliable construction type of the 200 known, were predominantly built, such as the period between 1920 and 1965.
+The build year can be hugely important to the property’s mortgageability, as there are distinct periods of time when the least reliable construction type of the 200 known was predominantly built, such as the period between 1920 and 1965.

-As well as an extensive valuation, it’s possible that lenders will also ask you to instruct a timber and damp survey, which could also require you obtaining a full structural engineering report.
+As well as an extensive valuation, it’s possible that lenders will also ask you to instruct a timber and damp survey, which could also require you to obtain a full structural engineering report.

 If surveyors are not able to access the frame fully, the lender may insist that ‘hidden defects insurance’ is in place, as a condition of lending.